LarkspurCA/androidweardocs/examples.rst

 What About the Sample Apps?
 ===========================

-By: Michael Hahn, June 2014
+By Michael Hahn, June 2014

 The Android Wear SDK includes many sample applications, including the following: